emef2247/eseopl3patcher/README.md

     - `-2.5` … Subtracts -2.5% from the FNumber

 > **The sign of the detune value determines whether the pitch after conversion is raised or lowered.
 Specify according to your needs.**

-- Note: Specifying a detune value of 1.0 will be treated as 100% for backward compatibility.

 ## Usage